NawressJed/Data-Analysis/README.md

 ![Getting Started](./images/9.PNG)

 ## 10. What next?
 Well, as we suspected, non-typical genres such as children's movies and documentaries are all clustered around the bottom half of the plot.
 But we can't know for certain until we perform additional analyses.

-### :file_folder: